 However, there is hope.

-Many experts believe the path to success is taking positive and appropriate action each time you struggle with your addiction and to not to be discouraged.
+Many experts believe the path to success is taking positive and appropriate action each time you struggle with your addiction and not to be discouraged.

 Reach out.
 Ask for help.
 Trust others.

 If you are committed to battling and addressing this debilitating disease, you WILL succeed.